CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/05-Access-Workspace-Using-WVD-Client-Event.md

-# Exercise 4: Access the Published Applications and Desktop using WVD Desktop Client
+# Exercise 4: Access the Published Applications and Desktop using AVD Desktop Client

-In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using WVD Desktop client.
+In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using AVD Desktop client.

 > **Note:** You have to perform this exercise in **Your Own PC/computer/workstation.** Do not perform this exercise within the JumpVM.